C4illin/systembolaget-data/README.md

 https://susbolaget.emrik.org/v1/products (≈73 MB)

-(the data at my instance is updated every dat at 03, swedish time)
+(the data at my instance is updated every day at 03, swedish time)

 ## Install: